bendagan85/cloud-native-gis-pipeline/README.md

 **Geo-SRE** is a production-grade, event-driven DevOps project designed to ingest, validate, and visualize geospatial data automatically.

-Unlike standard web apps, this project focuses on **Infrastructure reliability, Security, and Automation**.
-It features a "Zero-Touch" workflow where data uploaded to S3 triggers a complex chain of events, processed securely inside a private Kubernetes network, and visualized in real-time.
+The system features a **Zero-Touch workflow**: Data uploaded to S3 triggers a complex chain of events—processed securely inside a private Kubernetes network and visualized in real-time.

 ---

 ## 🏗️ Architecture & Infrastructure

-The entire environment is provisioned via **Terraform** (IaC) and follows strict security best practices, including Private Subnets and Least Privilege IAM Roles.
+The entire environment is provisioned via **Terraform** (IaC) and follows strict security best practices, including network isolation in Private Subnets and Least Privilege IAM Roles.

 ### High-Level Data Flow